 - Made in the UK Loake Mitchum Chelsea – $196 ($280)

 - 1901 Brooks Chelsea Boot – $125

 - Banana Republic Tully Sneaker Chelsea – $64 ($128)

 - J. Crew Oar Stripe Chelsea Boots in Italian Leather – $298

 Defined by their laceless, sleek style, Chelsea boots are dressy but not so dressy that they can’t be worn with dark denim.
 If you’re the type to take some risks, they can also look good with a suit (try skipping the tie).
 Found in suede or leather, with grip to the soles or not.
 Getting the right fit can sometimes be an issue, since there’s no laces to cinch up.
 Find a pair you love though, and you’ll make excuses to wear them.

-- Allen Edmonds x Massdrop Chukka – $239.99 FINAL (currently unavailable, shown above and at top of post)
+- Allen Edmonds x Massdrop Chukka – $239.99 FINAL currently unavailable

-An ankle high boot with either two or three pairs of laces.
-Like the chelsea, found in suede and leather and can have smooth leather soles, or, a bit of traction down below.
+An ankle high boot with either two or three pairs of lace eyelets.
+Much like the chelsea, these are found in suede and leather and can have smooth leather soles, or, a bit of traction down below.
 Super versatile.
 Easy to dress up or down.